PharmGKB/PharmCAT/docs/using/Calling-CYP2D6.md

 Column 1 is the sample name and column 2 is the CYP2D6 call.
 In order to convert this into a PharmCAT-readable format you must split this into a separate file for each sample.

-The following is a simple python script that parses StellarPGx's `summary.txt` file and outputs PharmCAT-ready external calls files for use with the `-a` flag.
+The following is a simple python script that parses StellarPGx's `summary.txt` file and outputs PharmCAT-ready outside calls files for use with the `-a` flag.

 ```python
 import sys